-The Board established the Option Plan to attract and motivate the directors, officers and employees of the Corporation (and any of its subsidiaries), employees of any management company and consultants to the Corporation (collectively the "Optionees") and thereby advance the Corporation's interests by providing them an opportunity to acquire an equity interest in the Corporation through the exercise of stock options granted to them under the Option Plan.
+The Board established the Option Plan to attract and motivate the directors, officers and employees of the Corporation (and any of its subsidiaries), employees of any management company and consultants to the Corporation (collectively the "Optionees") and thereby advance the Corporation's interests by providing them an opportunity to acquire an equity interest in the Corporation through the exercise of Options granted to them under the Option Plan.

 Pursuant to the Option Plan, the Board, based on the recommendations of the Compensation Committee, may grant options to Optionees in consideration of them providing their services to the Corporation or a subsidiary.
-The number of Common Shares subject to each option is determined by the Board or Committee within the guidelines established by the Option Plan.
+The number of Common Shares subject to each option is determined by the Board or Compensation Committee within the guidelines established by the Option Plan.
 The options enable the Optionees to purchase Common Shares at a price fixed pursuant to such guidelines.
 The options are exercisable by the Optionee giving the Corporation notice and payment of the exercise price for the number of Common Shares to be acquired.

-The Option Plan authorizes the Board to grant stock options to the Optionees on the following terms:
+The Option Plan authorizes the Board to grant Options to the Optionees on the following terms:

 - 1. The number of Common Shares subject to issuance pursuant to outstanding options, in the aggregate, cannot exceed 10% of the issued Common Shares. - 2.
-The number of Common Shares subject to issuance upon the exercise of options granted under the Option Plan by one Optionee or all Optionees providing investor relations services is subject to the following limitations: - (a) no Optionee can be granted options during a 12-month period to purchase more than: - (i) 5% of the issued Common Shares unless disinterested shareholder approval has been obtained (such approval has not been sought); or - (ii) 2% of the issued Common Shares, if the Optionee is a consultant; and - (b) the aggregate number of Common Shares subject to options held by all Optionees providing investor relations services cannot exceed 2% in the aggregate. - 3.
-Approval by disinterested shareholders must be obtained (such approval has not been, nor is it intended to be, sought) if options granted under the Option Plan, together with all of the Corporation's previously established and outstanding stock options, stock option plans, employee stock purchase plans or any other compensation or incentive mechanisms involving the issuance or potential issuance of Common Shares, shall result, at any time, in: - (a) the number of Common Shares reserved for issuance pursuant to stock options granted to insiders exceeding 10% of the Common Shares outstanding at the time of granting;
+In the event of any alteration to the number of Common Shares through or by means of a declaration of stock dividends of the Common Shares or consolidations, subdivisions or reclassifications of the Common Shares, or otherwise, the number of Common Shares available under the Option Plan shall be adjusted proportionately by the Board and, if required, approved by the TSX-V. - 3.
+The number of Common Shares subject to issuance upon the exercise of options granted under the Option Plan is subject to the following limitations: - (a) no Optionee can be granted options during a 12-month period to purchase more than: - (i) 5% of the issued Common Shares unless disinterested shareholder approval has been obtained (such approval has not been sought); or - (ii) 2% of the issued Common Shares, if the Optionee is a consultant; and - (b) the aggregate number of granted options to all Optionees providing investor relations services during a 12-month period cannot exceed 2% of the issued Common Shares. - 4.
+Approval by disinterested shareholders must be obtained (such approval has not been, nor is it intended to be, sought) if options granted under the Option Plan, together with all of the Corporation's previously established and outstanding stock option plans or grants, as applicable, could result at any time, in: